All-optical quantum simulation of ultrastrong optomechanics: Macroscopic quantum superposition

-In order to confirm the scheme of the state generation in a realistic case, we consider the state generation based on the exact Hamiltonian $H_{\text{dis}}$ and including the system dissipations.
-Therefore, we need to numerically solve the quantum master equation and to measure modes $a$ and $c$ at time $t_{s}=\pi/|\Delta_{b}|$ in the states $|\pm\rangle_{a}|0\rangle_{c}$, then mode $b$ will collapse into two density matrices.
+In order to confirm the scheme of the state generation in an ideal case, we consider the state generation based on the exact Hamiltonian $H_{\text{dis}}$ and including the system dissipation.
+Therefore, we need to numerically solve the quantum master equation and to measure modes $a$ and $c$ at time $t_{s}=\pi /|\Delta _{b}|$ in the states $|\pm \rangle _{a}|0\rangle _{c}$; then mode $b$ will collapse into two density matrices.
 To solve the evolution of the system, we express the density matrix in the Fock-state representation as

 The density matrix $\rho^{\prime}(t)$ can be obtained by solving the equations of motion for the density matrix elements.
 After the measurement, the reduced density matrices of mode $b$ become